sustech-topology/TopCap/README.md

 - [Code](additional/parameter.py) for results in Fig. 8c supporting discussion on parameter selection
 - [Code](additional/feature.py) for results in Fig. 8d supporting discussion on additional geometric features
 - [Code](additional/TDE.py) for visualisation in Supplementary Fig. 2 of embedded point clouds via standard and cyclic TDE
-- [Code](additional/skip.ipynb) for results in Supplementary Fig. 3 supporting discussion on how skip affects MP and computation time
-- [Code](additional/skip.ipynb) for results in Supplementary Table 1 supporting discussion on dependency of MP on multiple parameters for TDE
+- [Code](additional/further.ipynb) for results in Supplementary Fig. 3 and Supplementary Table 1 supporting further discussion on parameter selection

 ### Consonant waveforms